zntheory/itu-bds-sdse/lessons/04-golang-fundamentals/N-factories.md

 ## Factories

-* No constructors in Go.
+* Remember: No constructors in Go.

 Instead we use the **design pattern**: Factory